sdcampbell/LockAlarm/README.md

 # LockAlarm
 This script was created in response to user complaints that their screen would lock while they were still sitting at their desk reading paperwork.
-The script will sound a chime one minute before the computer locks.
+The script will sound the Windows logoff sound one minute before the computer locks.
+The script will automatically reset the countdown when keyboard or mouse input is detected.
+To change the elapsed time before the sound is played, edit line 21.
+The script should be compiled to exe with PyInstaller if your workstations don't have Python Installed.